HuhnRetter/Informatikprojekt/ColorRecognition/README.md

 ![ConfusionmatrixTest](https://github.com/HuhnRetter/Informatikprojekt/blob/main/ColorRecognition/Images/ConfusionmatrixTest.png)

 The average color recognition accuracy is 87,75%.
 The trained model shows a good generalization for the color recognition of red, green and "other".
 The color recognition of the white color seems to have a rather bad generalization in comparison to the other colors.
 There are multiple possible reasons for this problem.
 One of them could be that the balancing of the white colors for the training dataset is bad.
 This could mean that the dataset does not cover all possible shades of white, which results in a worse accuracy of white with the testing dataset.
-Another reason could be that because I manually selected each color, that there is a some noise in the testing or training dataset.
-Both reasons would support why the white colors are in 20% of the cases guessed as "other".
+Another reason could be that because I manually selected each color, there is a some noise in the testing or training dataset.
+Both possible reasons would support why the white colors are in 20% of the cases guessed as "other".

 ## Color Recognition